ihartzell/final-twitter/README.md

 There was a midterm version of this program which was later developed to this\
 program.

-Note: A file containing twitter user ID's and their followers is needed in the src/ directory in order to run this program.
+Note: A file containing twitter user ID's and their followers is needed in the src\
+directory in order to run this program.
 A .txt file is needed to run the program.

 ## Author Info